-The Working Committee deals with general focus reports on individual industries in the corporate customer business and financial institutions areas in relation to loan and limit applications.
+The Warking Committee deals not only with loan and limit applications but also with general focus reports on individual industries in the corporate customer business and financial institutions areas.
 It takes these opportunities to discuss selected customer groups and financial institutions, as well as material positive and negative changes in customer creditworthiness.
 The Working Committee also looks at developments with respect to the 20 largest groups of connected customers in the corporate customer segment over the course of the year and reviews special reports on certain customers or industries in response to current events.
 The Working Committee discusses and decides on limit applications for companies and financial institutions and, following discussion, forwards to the entire Supervisory Board limit applications that fall within its decision-making authority.
-It also discusses reports written for the Supervisory Board, such as the annual report on all significant investments under § 28b of the BWG, before they are addressed by the entire Supervisory Board.

-In addition to the loan and limit applications, the Working Committee also considered and approved capital contributions for Group subsidiaries as well as the delegation of Management Board members to serve on the governing bodies of non-Group companies in the
+It also discusses reports written for the Supervisory Board, such as the annual report on all large loans under § 28b of the BWG, before they are addressed by the entire Supervisory Board.
+In addition to the loan and limit applications, the Working Committee received extensive focus reports on individual customer segments in the Corporate Customers and Financial Institutions divisions.
+The various segments' shares in the overall portfolio, rating quality, and segment-specific developments and default probabilities were also discussed.
+In addition, concentration risk was monitored regularly and the current and potential portfolio impact of the Russia-Ukraine crisis was evaluated.